 Who makes me feel good and is a positive influence in my life?

 Who can I imagine being in touch with for years to come?

 2. How will you stay in contact?

 There are lots of ways you can keep in touch:

-If possible, discuss this in advance, so you and your friends/family/guardians understand this and you can avoid misunderstandings or disappointed expectations.
+If possible, discuss this in advance, so you can each avoid misunderstandings or disappointed expectations.